Battle of Mammes: Battle

 The Berbers relied heavily on camels as light cavalry, exploiting their ability to frighten enemy horses.
-They had previously used this tactic effectively against the Vandals by forming a circle with their camels, twelve ranks deep at an earlier battle.
+They had previously used this tactic effectively against the Vandals by forming a circle with their camels, twelve ranks deep, at an earlier battle.
 This tactic rendered horse archery nearly useless.
 Foot soldiers stood among the camels, while the baggage train, women, and children were placed at the center.
 The same formation was deployed against the Byzantines.
-Berber troops were lightly armed with shields, swords, and javelins.
+The Berber troops were lightly armed with shields, swords, and javelins.
 They concealed additional cavalry in the nearby mountains.

-Solomon anticipated a trap, he placed his men to the side of the defensive circle not facing the mountains to avoid being attacked from his rear.
-At the beginning of the battle, the Berber tactics were effective since the Byzantine horse archers were unable to aim.
-An initial Byzantine cavalry charge was repulsed when the horses shied from the camels.
-So, Solomon directed his infantry to press the Berbers in front.
-Solomon ordered his cavalry to dismount and protect themselves with their shields.
-He also took 500 men and moved around the circle closest to the mountains and attacked from there.
+Solomon anticipated a trap, and thus he placed his men at the side of the defensive circle, not facing the mountains, to avoid being attacked from his rear.
+At the beginning of the battle, the Berbers' tactics were effective due to the Byzantine horse archers' inability to aim.
+An initial Byzantine cavalry charge was repulsed when the horses shied away from the camels.
+As such, Solomon directed his infantry to press the Berbers in front.
+Solomon proceeded to order his cavalry to dismount and protect themselves with their shields, and he also took 500 men and moved around the circle closest to the mountains and proceeded to attack from there.
 Solomon expected the defenses from that side to be weak and that a decisive attack would make rapid headway.
-Solomon's prediction was correct, the Byzantines swiftly broke through, cutting down two hundred camels in the process.
+Solomon's prediction was correct; the Byzantines swiftly broke through, cutting down two hundred camels in the process.
 The Berbers, shaken by this sudden development, abandoned their positions and fled, suffering heavy losses.

 Aftermath

-The Byzantines enslaved the Moor women and children, who were trapped in the middle of the circle, and according to Procopius slew 10,000 men.
+The Byzantines enslaved the Moorish women and children, who were trapped in the middle of the circle, and according to contemporary historian Procopius, they slew 10,000 men.
 Much of the loot captured was brought back to Carthage.
-Afterwards, Solomon focused on dealing with the Berbers tribes raiding Byzacena.
-They were decisively defeated at Mount Burgaon, marking the end of the first stage of the Berber revolt.
+Afterwards, Solomon focused on dealing with the Berber tribes raiding Byzacena.
+The Berbers would later be decisively defeated at Mount Bourgaon, marking the end of the first stage of the Berber revolt.